Keeganw3/Pianos-R-Us/README.md

 * My mentor Brian Macharia who supported me and provided me with both feedback and solutions to problems I faced while creating the website.
 * Code institute for the classes, sources, and all of the tutors that they provided me and spent hours with me to help me find solutions when creating this website.
 * Bootstrap for the media query sizes that I used: https://getbootstrap.com/docs/4.1/layout/overview/
-* Mailchimp boilerplate was taken from Mailchimp linked below.
+* Mailchimp boilerplate taken from Mailchimp linked below.
-* Footer Boilerplate was taken and edited from Code Institute linked below.
+* Footer Boilerplate taken and edited from Code Institute linked below.

 ## Content
 * The name, description and price for the wurlizter was taken from https://reverb.com/item/51972008-wurlitzer-200a-electric-piano-1970s-black?bk=eyJhbGciOiJIUzI1NiJ9.eyJqdGkiOiJkNzA3MTM3Yy1mY2IzLTRkY2ItOGEzNS1hYmNjY2I3NmI3MjUiLCJpYXQiOjE2NTkzMDY2MDQsInVzZXJfaWQiOiIiLCJzZXNzaW9uX2lkIjoiIiwiY29va2llX2lkIjoiMjQxY2I1MmItNmQ1Zi00YTgwLTk4OGMtZmZjMzM3OWE0M2IyIiwicHJvZHVjdF9pZCI6IjUxOTcyMDA4Iiwic291cmNlIjoiTk9ORSJ9.4Di4E8R3fcYIBAobeneTxocOqhIR5b4s5nYk7V6lM_U